Lohith-11/EchoNest/README.md

 ATLASDB_URL=your_mongodb_atlas_url
 SECRET=your_session_secret
 ```
-## Contributions
+## 🤝 Contributing
-- **Contributions are welcome!
-Please follow these steps:**
+**Contributions are welcome!
+To contribute:**

-Fork the repository.
+1. Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+2. Create a new branch for your feature.
-Make your changes.
+3. Commit and push your changes.
-Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature-branch).
-Open a pull request.
+4. Submit a pull request for review.

 ## Thank you for visiting EchoNest!
 If you have any questions or feedback, feel free to open an issue or contact us.